-Remember when your child couldn't wait to go to school?
+Remember when your child couldn't wait to go to high school?

-One of the finest theatre programs in the nation ...
+One of the finest theater programs in the nation ...

 Parkview's Theatre program is an academic driven program that requires students to read plays, attend live production in the community and create finished, memorized products regularly in class.
 As a result of the intensive reading & writing required in the theatre program, our students consistently score proficient & advanced on benchmark exams while enjoying the theatrical production process.

 An academic driven program ...

 Students who join the Drama Department must take two classes a year for the four years that they attend Parkview.
 Those classes are as follows: